mallikankati/react-redux/README.md

 # react-redux
-Sample application with react and redux framework
+Sample application with react and redux framework.
+In this application we retrieve video and comment details for a given Youtube video id and display it.

+To get general idea, there is a mockup located in mockup.pdf.

 In order to run application require following steps